swc-bb/2018-03-13-Potsdam-Berlin/index.md

 <a href="{{site.amy_site}}/submit">this self-organized workshop form</a>
 and the administrator will contact you if we need any extra information.</h4>
 -->

+<h1>An Introduction to Scientific Computing and Reproducible Research</h1>

 <h2 id="general">General Information</h2>

 <!--